-My research always starts from my own lived experiences, whether this as a teacher, an administrator, or in my personal life.
-The experiences and phenomenon often intersect with digital writing spaces and technologies, which are also large parts of these aspects of my life, as well as my students.
-It is through looking at these these lived experiences through rhetorical and theoretical lenses that I am able to reflect more fully on the work I take up in all areas of my life.
+My research always starts from my own lived experiences, whether as a teacher, an administrator, or my personal life.
+The experiences and phenomenon often intersect with digital writing spaces and technologies, which are also large aspects of my life, as well as my students.
+It is looking at these these lived experiences through rhetorical and theoretical lenses that I am able to reflect more fully on the work I take up in all areas of my life.

 Chapters in Edited Collections:

 Almjeld, Jennifer, Meg McGuire, and Kris Blair.
 (2017) “Organic Mentorship: A Feminist Model to Support Scholars and Leaders.”
 In Holly Hassel and Kirsti Cole (Eds).
 Surviving Sexism in the Academy.
 New York: Routledge.